gdotgordon/site_word_freq/README.md

 Usage: `crawl <web site>`

-I found the well-known commercial websites to be too large to viably crawl completely in reasonable time for a demo.
+The well-known commercial websites to be too large to viably crawl completely in reasonable time for a demo.
 However, I have added handlers for SIGINT and SIGTERM, so that upon receipt of those signals, the exisiting work-in-progress is drained, and the results up to that point are displayed.

-Or if you find the website of an individual proprietor with a small site, the traversal will only take a few seconds.
+If you find the website of an individual proprietor with a small site, the traversal will only take a few seconds.

 The sequence of sites being visited is disaplyed on a single line, and changes color to red if the crawl is interrupted, as the queue is drained.

 Architecturally it uses the following elements:
-- A configurable fixed number of goroutines with the performance enhancement of creating a new goroutine to submit the child URLs if the send channel would block.
+- A configurable fixed number of HTML processing goroutines with the performance enhancement of creating a new goroutine to actually submit the child URLs from that page if the send channel would block.
 It is useful to be able to scale a backend service without rebuilding it.
 - Rich error reporting per goroutine.
 This is accomplished by sending a struct which contains an error field in addition to the input parameters into the task channel.
 Using this technique, we